Get help from the council

 Personal housing plans

-The council gives you a personal housing plan after your assessment.
+The council will agree a personal housing plan with you.

-It sets out the steps that you and the council must take to:
+Your personal housing plan sets out the steps you and the council need to take to:

 stop you becoming homeless

 find you a place to live if you have already lost your home